Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Properties.md

 ### Spaceable Properties

-Spaceable Properties are Property Types that carry **Space information** (Local/World) with its value.
-This information is used by the graph to perform automatic space transformations when required.
+Spaceable Properties are Property Types that carry **Space information** (Local/World) with their values.
+The VFX Graph uses this information to perform automatic space transformations when required.

-Click on the Space Modifier to the left of the Property Field to change it.

-For Example, a Position type carries a Vector3 value and a Spaceable Property.
-If you set the Spaceable Property to Local [0,1,0], this tells the graph that we refer to the 0,1,0 value in local space.

-Depending on the [System Simulation Space](Systems.md#system-spaces), the value will be automatically transformed to the simulation space if required.
+Depending on the [System Simulation Space](Systems.md#system-spaces), the value is automatically transformed to the simulation space if required.

 > [!TIP]
 > You can use the Change Space Operator to manually change a Property Space.